On the radar

 What is not in it

 A Verdict will not hand you a guaranteed number.
-Every expected impact in the action plan is labelled as an estimate, because that is what it is — a modelled projection from your menu mix and the published research, not a promise.
+Every expected impact is labelled an estimate — a modelled projection from your menu mix and the published research, not a promise.
 Anyone selling you a guaranteed margin figure before they have run your audit is selling you a number they invented.
-We will not do that.
+We will not.

-A Verdict is not a subscription.
-It is a one-time deep read.
-It is genuinely useful as a standalone — a clear, ranked set of decisions you can act on whether or not you ever buy anything else.
-The continuous side of Couverte exists, and it is the natural next step, but the Verdict does not depend on it and is not a trial for it.
+It is not a subscription.
+It is a one-time deep read, genuinely useful standalone — a clear, ranked set of decisions you can act on whether or not you ever buy anything else.
+The continuous side is the natural next step, but the Verdict does not depend on it.

-A Verdict is not a dashboard, and it is not exhaustive on purpose.
-It does not surface every metric it could.
+It is not a dashboard, and not exhaustive on purpose.
 It surfaces the ranked actions, because a working F&B leader can absorb a handful of real decisions in a cycle, not forty.
 The discipline of the document is in what it leaves out.

-And a Verdict is not a replacement for your judgment about your own room.
-The brand-alignment layer — does this dish belong on this menu — carries a real qualitative call, but it carries it as a recommendation, not a ruling.
+And it is not a replacement for your judgment about your own room.
+The brand-alignment layer carries a real qualitative call — but as a recommendation, not a ruling.
 You run the restaurant.
 The Verdict gives you a rigorous, cited, ranked starting point.
-What you do with it is still yours.
+What you do with it is yours.

 Start with the Verdict